Beneficial organism: Beneficial or pest

 With beneficial organisms there is a flip side to these helpful organisms and that's the non beneficial organisms.
 These organisms hinder or stop the growing process or prey on beneficial organisms.
 Examples of these are Aphids, Assassin Bugs, and Japanese beetles.
 Aphids are attracted by pollen which is bad for plants because the aphids feed on the plants after they are located from spreading their pollen.
 Assassin Bugs are non beneficial because they feed on many beneficial insects by stabbing them with a horn on their head repeated times living up to its name "Assassin bug".
 Japanese beetles are especially a pest to gardeners and plants because the larvae feed on the stems and roots while full grown beetles feed on leaves and flowers killing the plant.

 Insects

 Beneficial insects can include predators (such as ladybugs) of pest insects, and pollinators (such as bees, which are an integral part of the growth cycle of many crops).
 Increasingly certain species of insects are managed and used to intervene where natural pollination or biological control is insufficient, usually due to human disturbance of the balance of established ecosystems.

 Nematodes

 Certain microscopic nematodes (worms) are beneficial in destroying and controlling populations of larvae that are damaging or deadly to crops and other plants.
-They are commonly used in organic gardening for their ability to kill various kinds of harmful larvae (fungus gnats, flea larvae, spidermites, weevils, grubs, rootworms, cutworms, etc.)
+They are commonly used in organic gardening for their ability to kill various kinds of harmful larvae (fungus gnats, flea larvae, spidermites, weevils, grubs, wireworms, cutworms, and armyworms).